-Dog Breeder specializing in large/oversized longcoat German Shepherd puppies like the Old Fashioned Style German Shepherds
+Dog Breeder specializing in large/oversized longcoat German Shepherd puppies Old Fashioned Style German Shepherds

 Another way to glue ears - for long coat dogs, that I prefer, and the pup doesnt have to have the tee-pee look.
 For getting up just 1 ear or 2.

 Bliz at 1 year.